 ■ ■ ■

-About the Author Catherine E. Semcer is a research fellow with the Property and Environment Research Center (PERC) where her work focuses on free-market- and property-rights-based solutions to policy challenges in environmental security, conservation finance and sustainability.
+Catherine E. Semcer is a research fellow with the Property and Environment Research Center (PERC) where her work focuses on free-market- and property-rights-based solutions to policy challenges in environmental security, conservation finance and sustainability.
 She is past chief operating officer of Humanitarian Operations Protecting Elephants (H.O.P.E.), a boutique non-government organization delivering training, advisory, assistance and procurement services to African counter-poaching programs.
 During her tenure with H.O.P.E. she was directly responsible for leading the opening of projects in Zimbabwe, Mozambique and Ethiopia.